 The movie starred Seth Rogen as a process server who witnesses a murder by a police officer and a local drug lord (Gary Cole) and ends up running from the mob and the police.

 Joining him in the hilarious thrill ride is James Franco as his drug dealer who was also there to witness the murder and Danny McBride as one of the drug lord’s henchmen.

 The supporting cast was full of big names, including Craig Robinson, Rosie Perez, Ken Jeong, Ed Beagley Jr., and Bill Hader.

 In 2010, Neil LaBute brought the 2007 British comedy Death at a Funeral to America with a cast full of stars.

-This comedy takes place at the funeral of the dad of Aaron (Chris Rock) and Ryan (Martin Lawrence).
+This comedy takes place at the funeral of Aaron (Chris Rock) and Ryan’s (Martin Lawrence) dad.